The 25 Best Ways to Score a Promotion

 Be selective with what you do

 Yes, it’s good to be a team player.
 But if you get sucked into a workstream that has little relevance to your career goals, get out of it stat.
 You’re wasting your time and lengthening the time you’ll need to get where you want.
 Always use your time in a smart and effective way.
-Also: Avoid the 10 Morning Habits That Are Destroying Your Productivity.
+And for more advice on how to get ahead at work, make sure to avoid the 10 Morning Habits That Are Destroying Your Productivity.

 According to a University of California study, an interruption costs you an average of 23 minutes before you return to the original task.
 In fact, researchers say, temporarily cutting yourself off from e-mail can significantly reduce stress and hone your focus.
 Your best bet is to walk away for a bit.
 Work from a café or an empty conference room.
 If your boss is amenable, know that Working from Home is the Holy Grail of Productivity Hacks.

 It’s good to be liked.
 In the workplace, being a reasonable, amiable person can mean the difference between career advancement and stagnation, even if you’re kicking ass.
 You can only gain from building positive relationships with everyone in your workplace.
 Be friendly to everyone, even those who are reticent to smile back at you.
 Ask how a co-worker’s day is going.
 Find some common interests, and talk about them.
 The more people you develop positive relationships with, the better off you’ll be.
 And for more amazing career advice, here are 60 Ways to Buy an Extra 60 Minutes Every Day.